niemopen/niem-naming-design-rules/ndr6src.md

 # 7. Rules for namespaces

-These rules apply to both the CMF and XSD representations of namespaces.
+These rules apply to both the CMF and XSD representations of conforming namespaces.
 In CMF, the representation is a Namespace object in a CMF model file.
 In XSD, it is a schema document.

 * Rules for names of components appear in [section 7.1](#71-rules-for-names-of-namespace-components)
 * Rules for documentation of components appear in [section 7.2](#72-rules-for-documentation-of-namespace-components)